ADVANCED COURSES ARE LIVE !!! HURRY UP JOIN NOW

 OpenAI and Microsoft reach a new agreement that could pave the way for an OpenAI IPO.

-• Microsoft plans heavy investment in its own AI models while staying open to others.
+• Microsoft plans to keep investing heavily in its own frontier AI models while continuing to support OpenAI’s platforms.

 Photoshop gets Nano Banana